kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 objects.

-Furthermore, it may be surprising that this data structure is directly mutated rather than being an immutable structure.
-Graphcache always copies data from its cache on reading a query, so each query result it generates is a fresh result unrelated to the cached data or to a previous result.
+Furthermore, it may be surprising that this data structure is directly mutated rather than being a kind of immutable structure.
+Graphcache always copies data from its cache on reading a query, so each query result it generates is a fresh result unrelated to the cached data or to a previous result, hence immutability isn't necessary internally.

 This data structure is beneficial for storing records, but it's also used to store relations, which Graphcache calls "links", which are stored separately, since they can also be identified